-ForceGuard technology means, you get extra badass padding in the upper-heel and toe area so that they can prevent abrasion at a greater point.
+ForceGuard technology means you get extra badass padding in the upper-heel and toe area so that they can prevent abrasion at a more significant point.

-They also have a built in DynaForce insole system which means these complex integrations are going to absorb shock and pressure while providing nice comfort.
+They also have a built-in DynaForce insole system which means these complex integrations are going to absorb shock and pressure while providing sweet comfort.

-The Vibram outsole also stands for a lot heat, abrasion and slip resistance.
+The Vibram outsole also stands for a lot of heat, abrasion and slip resistance.